angelmz/learn-elixir-with-tests/pre_alpha/markdown/elixir-environment.md

 When you install Elixir, you will have three new executables: `iex`, `elixir` and `elixirc`.

 `iex` (or `iex.bat` if you are on Windows PowerShell, where `iex` is a PowerShell command) stands for Interactive Elixir.
 In interactive mode, we can type any Elixir expression and get its result.

+### ExUnit

+ExUnit is a powerful unit testing framework for the Elixir programming language that enables developers to define and run automated tests to verify the correctness and reliability of their code.
+It provides a simple and flexible syntax for defining test functions that check specific behaviors or features of the code being tested, as well as a variety of assertion functions and utilities to facilitate the testing process.
+ExUnit is included as part of the Elixir standard library, which means that you don't have to install any additional packages or dependencies to use it.

 ### [Mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html)